scorpion11107/DeskThing/README.md

 {
-    "id": "example_module", // can only have lowercase letters and underscores "name": "Example module", // can have uppercase letters, spaces, dashes and underscores; basically a 'display name' "description": "An example module, made for the documentation", // same limitations as the name }
+    "id": "example_module", // can only have lowercase letters and underscores "name": "Example module", // can have uppercase letters, spaces, dashes and underscores; basically a 'display name' "description": "An example module, made for the documentation" // same limitations as the name }
 ```